s-fletcher/Security-Camera/README.md

 # Security-Camera

-This is python code intended for a Raspberry Pi 3 Model B
+Python code for a Raspberry Pi 3 that detects motion, takes a picture, and emails it.
 ### Materials:
 - Raspberry Pi 3 Model B
 - Camera Module 5MP
 - Infared PIR Motion Detector Sensor
 - Jumper Wires (F to F)

-Visit my Website for more info www.samfletcher.me